Lakshya-akoode/exercise-analysis/README.md

 # Live Pose Exercise Trainer

 A React-based web application for real-time exercise guidance using MediaPipe pose detection.
-This application provides step-by-step exercise coaching with automatic pose validation and feedback.
+This application provides step-by-step exercise instruction with automatic pose validation and feedback.

 ## Exercise: "No Doming" Abdominal Stability with Leg Lift